exii-uw/AARToolkit/README.md

 _Unity toolkit for development and prototyping of a hybrid projector / AR system._

 **NOTE:** This is part one of two repositories the encompass the AAR code files.
-Part one primarly focuses on Unity and design AAR experiences.
+Part one primarly focuses on Unity and the tools needed to design AAR experiences.
 Part two focuses on calibration and backend utilities (posting soon).

 See: https://jjhartmann.github.io/AugmentedAugmentedReality/